yusufaine/canvas-cli/README.md

-# NUS Canvas File Downloader
+# Canvas LMS File Downloader

-> Download files from currently-enrolled Canvas courses.
+>Download files from currently-enrolled [Canvas](https://www.instructure.com/canvas) courses.

+Developed for students from [National University of Singapore](https://nus.edu.sg), extendable to other institutions (see [Non-NUS Canvas Users](#non-nus-canvas-users)).

 <!-- omit in toc -->
 ## Table of Contents